adisa-ade/stopwatch/readme.md

 ## Future Improvements

--Save laps using localStorage
+- Save laps using localStorage
--Add sound or animation feedback on lap
+- Add sound or animation feedback on lap
--Add export (download laps as .txt)
+- Add export (download laps as .txt)
--Improve accessibility with ARIA labels
+- Improve accessibility with ARIA labels